piqnt/planck.js/docs/pages/joint.md

 can be combined in many different ways to create interesting motions.

 Some joints provide limits so you can control the range of motion.
-Some joint provide motors which can be used to drive the joint at a prescribed speed until a prescribed force/torque is exceeded.
+Some joints provide motors which can be used to drive the joint at a prescribed speed until a prescribed force/torque is exceeded.

 Joint motors can be used in many ways.
 You can use motors to control